- Built: 1885

 In 1909, Oak joined the board of a new higher education institution called the University of Omaha.
 Originally offering them the entire estate for $100,000, the board failed to raise all of the money they needed.
 Consequently, Oak sold them just the mansion and a city block’s worth of land for $25,000.
 They renamed it Redick Hall and used it as their primary building for the five years.

 Students at the University loved the old house.
 Many of their notes and poems fawned over it, celebrating the halls, kitchen and creepy spaces throughout.

 The University of Omaha built a new hall in the same place and expanded the campus.
-Eventually, it moved to 60th and Dodge and was renamed the University of Nebraska – Omaha.
+In the 1930s, it moved to 60th and Dodge and was renamed the University of Nebraska – Omaha.

 - A History of N. 24th St.